-Cromwell European Reit acquires freehold office building in Italy for 16.9m euros
+Cromwell European Reit acquires freehold office building in Italy for €16.9m

-On Tuesday (April 24), Cromwell EReit Management, the manager of Cromwell European Reit, said that Perpetual (Asia), the Reit's trustee, has entered into a preliminary sale and purchase agreement on Monday to buy the property at Via Jervis 13, Ivrea, Italy.
+On Tuesday (April 24), Cromwell EReit Management, the manager of Cromwell European Reit, said that Perpetual (Asia), the Reit's trustee, has entered into a preliminary sale and purchase agreement on Monday with Savills Investment Management SGR PA.

+Savills Investment is the management company of C3 Investment Fund, an alternative investment fund established in Italy with 100 per cent of its units held by Cerberus SICAV-SIF.

+The Reit may pay an additional consideration for the purchase of the property at 13 Via Jervis, Ivrea, upon occurrence of an earn-out event, subject to certain allowable deductions.

+There will be an earn-out amount plus applicable taxes payable to Cerberus in cash, depending on certain conditions, that's capped at €652,000.

-The net lettable area of the property is 17,990 square metres and its occupancy rate is 100 per cent, Cromwell EReit Management said.
+The net lettable area of the property is 17,990 sq m and its occupancy rate is 100 per cent, Cromwell EReit Management said.

 It is leased to two tenants: Vodafone Italia, the second-largest mobile network operator in Italy by market share, and La Direzione del Benessere, a fitness and wellness centre.